 All communities within FH have now commenced activities that aim to optimize access to primary and community care services.
-Fraser Health has plans in place for Urgent Primary Care Centres and Community Health Centres over the next 3-years, which will deliver faster access to primary care and reduce the need for emergency department visits.
+Fraser Health is currently putting in place Urgent Primary Care Centres and Community Health Centres over the next 3-years, which will deliver faster access to primary care and reduce the need for emergency department visits.
 Virtual Health and home health monitoring initiatives continue for patients with chronic conditions such as heart failure, COPD, and diabetes.
 The goal is to improve patient self-management and reduce exacerbations requiring emergency or acute care.